-The current collective agreement expires in September 2024, a little over a year from now, and will likely last for a number of years.

-I would like to ask if the minister would commit to holding discussions with the Nunavut Employees Union concerning the concept of introducing the four-day workweek into the public service prior to a new collective agreement prohibiting such a change.
+As the current collective agreement expires in September 2024, a little over a year from now, and will likely last for a number of years, I would like to ask if the minister would commit to holding discussions with the Nunavut Employees Union concerning the concept of introducing a four-day workweek into the public service prior to a new Collective Agreement prohibiting such a change.
 Thank you, Mr. Speaker.